Mets players stand on the dugout steps after losing NLCS Game...

 Mets players stand on the dugout steps after losing NLCS Game 6 against the Dodgers at Dodger Stadium in Los Angeles on Sunday.
 Credit: Newsday/Thomas A. Ferrara

-After making it this far, the ending came because the Mets’ tank was empty.
-Their ace Sean Manaea couldn’t survive the third inning, and the offense -- aside from Mark Vientos’ fifth postseason homer -- just couldn’t get a timely hit against the Dodgers’ army of relievers.
-The Mets stranded 12, and left the bases loaded twice.
+The ending came because the Mets’ tank was empty.
+Ace Sean Manaea couldn’t survive the third inning and the offense — aside from Mark Vientos’ fifth postseason homer — just couldn’t get a timely hit against the Dodgers’ army of relievers.
+The Mets stranded 12 and left the bases loaded twice.

-But as we’ve come to expect from this group, they weren’t going down without a fight.
-Vientos -- who else? -- silenced the crowd of 52,674 in the fourth inning with a two-run blast that sailed over the centerfield wall.
-Vientos’ shot suddenly cut the Dodgers’ lead in half, and his fifth homer of these playoffs tied him with Mike Piazza and Edgardo Alfonzo for second on the franchise list, behind only Daniel Murphy’s seven.
-His 14 RBIs are a Mets’ single-season postseason record, and also puts him close behind the career leaders Alfonzo (17) and Gary Carter (15).
+The Mets, who trailed 6-1 after three innings, countered with Vientos, who silenced Chavez Ravine in the fourth with a two-run blast that sailed over the centerfield wall.
+Vientos’ shot cut the Dodgers’ lead in half, and his fifth homer of these playoffs tied him with Mike Piazza and Edgardo Alfonzo for second on the franchise list, behind only Daniel Murphy’s seven.
+His 14 RBIs are a Mets single-season postseason record and put him close behind career leaders Alfonzo (17) and Gary Carter (15).

 SUBSCRIBE